-At Registration First payment, minimum of 60% of semester charges
+At Registration Registration payment, minimum of 60% of semester charges

-February 10 Second payment March 10 Third payment
+February 10 First payment March 10 Second payment

-April 10 Final payment, which is the remaining balance owed.
+April 10 Final payment - balance owed on account

 Any additional charges the student incurs during the semester will become a part of the institutional loan for payment plans II and III.
 These additional charges will be added to the next payment due.
-All loans are to be paid in full by the end of the semester.
+All institutional loans are to be paid in full by the end of the semester.